Butterscotch pie is a classic dessert recipe that is simple to make and turns out delicious every time.

 Finally, pour the vanilla extract into the saucepan and mix until the ingredients are combined.

-Pour the pie into the cooked pie shell and set it aside while you prepare the meringue.
+Pour the pie into the cooked pie shell (be careful as it’s a hot mixture) and set it aside while you prepare the meringue.

 How To Make Meringue